 But, of course, there are pros and cons to this.
 So if we talk about transport in New Zealand it may certainly cross paths with your accommodation budget.
 So here’s my advice:

-For trips of 4 weeks or more:
+Recommended for trips of 4 weeks or more

-Buying middle sized car or a campervan
+Buying a middle-sized car or a campervan

-The final cost of the rental will depend on what type of extras you choose for the car insurance.
+The final cost of the rental will depend on what type of extras you choose for car insurance.

 So, what’s the cost of renting a car in New Zealand?

-Rent of economic campervan at $ 40 NZD for 15 days without insurance: 600 NZD + $ 190 return in a different city = $ 800 NZD
+Rent of economic car at $ 40 NZD for 15 days without insurance: 600 NZD + $ 190 return in a different city = $ 800 NZD

 Honestly, it is not unreasonable to rent a car without full insurance since the routes are very safe, especially in the South Island, which has less than 1 million inhabitants.
 That said, it is up to each one to decide whether to risk having to pay high costs if they ever have a problem with the vehicle.
 I ALWAYS rent with full insurance!

-How much does petrol cost?
+How much does petrol cost in New Zealand?

-The litre of petrol costs between $ 2 to $2.26 NZD a litre.
-In very touristy places it can get to $ 2.30.
+The liter of petrol costs between $ 2.10 to $2.26.
+In very touristy places it can get to $ 2.35.

 Crossing with the Ferry

 Air New Zealand promotions on flights within the country are published on Grabaseat.com.
 For example, a flight from Auckland to Christchurch costs from $59 to $85, one way.
 This is quite cheap considering that flights between Christchurch and Queenstown can cost more than $ 300 during high in season.

 If you want to enjoy a scenic trip through some of the most impressive landscapes of New Zealand, maybe your best option is the Kiwirail.